OsswaCh/PROXYM/Draft.md

 3. Interconnectedness

-While being seperated in principle, the two concepts are still fairly connected in their end goal.
+While being separated in principle, the two concepts are still fairly connected in their end goal.

 Let’s take an example of taking out a loan: